Heart Shaped Valentines Cookies

 Do not overwork your shortbread

-To keep your shortbread light and crumbly it is important not to knead it.
-Literally just press the dough into a ball, flatten and the refrigerate to reset the butter.
+To keep your shortbread light and crumbly, it is important not to knead it.
+Literally just press the dough into a ball, flatten and refrigerate to reset the butter.

 ALWAYS really chill the dough

-Shortbread contains a high quantity of butter which means that it will melt quickly when it hits the heat of the oven and spread out.
-It is absolutely vital therefore to refrigerate the cut out heart cookies for at least 45 minutes before baking.
-Or pop them in the freeze for 20 minutes.
-However, if they do spread despair, see advice below.
+Shortbread contains a high quantity of butter, which means that it will melt quickly when it hits the heat of the oven and spreads out.
+It is absolutely vital, therefore, to refrigerate the cut-out heart cookies for at least 45 minutes before baking.
+Or pop them in the freezer for 20 minutes.
+However, if they do spread despair, see the advice below.

 Reshaping your shortbread hearts once baked